mmkari/react-star-picker/src/StarPicker.md

 <ParentComponent />;
 ```

-The `defaultStarRendererProps`, which facilitate the easy customization of some of the color and character properties of the default renderer, are also passed on to a custom star-renderer if one is provided.
+The `starRendererProps`, which facilitate the easy customization of some of the color and character properties of the default renderer, are also passed on to a custom star-renderer if one is provided.